2nd Corinthians Chapters 8 and 9 - John Karmelich

 a)

-with Paul's desire that the church in Corinth "follow through" with
+continue with Paul's desire that the church in Corinth "follow

-their previous promise to give a donation for the Christian church in
+through" with their previous promise to give a donation for the Christian

 b)

-was in Corinth a year earlier, he remembered the church there had a desire to
+when he was in Corinth a year earlier, he remembered the church there had a

-give, and now he wants that church to follow through with that desire.
+desire to give, and now he wants that church to follow through with that

 i)

-sense for us to "face our fears" and follow through with our trust in
+in a sense for us to "face our fears" and follow through with our

 answer has to do with seeking God and giving those fears to Him.